- 1Eat (food or prey) hungrily or quickly: he devoured half of his burger in one biteMore example sentences

 - Leaning over, she scatters the remains of the card into the fireplace, watching the flames devour it and leave behind only ashes.

 - In less than half an hour, the flames devoured four buildings.

 - She hit the Platters rocks, close to the shore just west of the suspension bridge, and a fire devoured what remained above the water.

 - 1.2Read (something) quickly and eagerly: she spent her evenings devouring the classicsMore example sentences

 - Amanda read the pamphlet with great interest, devouring every word and photograph.

 - The semi-annual issuance of the INFORMANT was eagerly awaited, and serious players literally devoured its contents from cover to cover.

 - He read Aristotle, Plato, Marx and Lenin and devoured both great European novels and contemporary pulp fiction in binges of late-night reading.

-- 3 (be devoured) Be totally absorbed by a powerful feeling: she was devoured by needMore example sentences
+- 1.3 (be devoured) (Of a person) be totally absorbed by an unpleasant feeling: she was devoured by needMore example sentences

 - Fearing I would soon be totally devoured, I broke away from a pash for the second time in the space of about half an hour - surely a new record.